-< Procedures for nominating candidates for directors and members of the Audit & Supervisory Board > When making a proposal of candidates for directors, the president and director, directors with positions of responsibility, and representative directors as well as members of the Audit & Supervisory Board, the chairperson of the Board of Directors will consult the Nomination and Remuneration Advisory Council in advance.
+< Procedures for nominating candidates for directors and members of the Audit & Supervisory Board >

+When making a proposal of candidates for directors, the president and director, directors with positions of responsibility, and representative directors as well as members of the Audit & Supervisory Board, the chairperson of the Board of Directors will consult the Nomination and Remuneration Advisory Council in advance.
 Having received the request, the Council reports on the suitability or unsuitability of the candidates to the Board of Directors.
 Based on the report, the Board of Directors will submit a proposal for recommending the candidates for directors and members of the Audit & Supervisory Board to the Board of Directors by stating the reason for recommendation.
 After deliberating the proposal, the Board of Directors will nominate the candidates for directors and members of the Audit & Supervisory Board and determine the president and director, directors with positions of responsibility and representative directors.
-When submitting a proposal for recommending the candidates for the members of the Audit & Supervisory Board to the Board of Directors, the consent of the Audit & Supervisory Board shall be obtained in advance.
+When submitting a proposal for recommending the candidates for the members of the Audit & Supervisory Board to the Board of Directors, the consent of the Audit & Supervisory Board to the Board of Directors, the consent of the Audit & Supervisory Board to the Board of Directors, the consent of the Audit & Supervisory Board to the Board of Directors, the consent of the Audit & Supervisory Board to the Board of Directors, the consent of the Audit & Supervisory Board to the Board of Directors, the consent of the Audit & Supervisory Board shall be obtained in advance.

-With respect to the composition of the Council, five members consisting of the three external directors, the full-time external member of the Audit & Supervisory Board and the president will engage in consultative activities concerning candidates for directors, representative directors and directors with positions of responsibility.

-Number of meetings held in the fiscal year ended March 31, 2022: 4
+With respect to the composition of the Council, five members consisting of the three external directors, the fulltime external member of the Audit & Supervisory Board and the president will engage in consultative activities concerning candidates for directors, representative directors and directors with positions of responsibility.
+Number of meetings held in the fiscal year ended March 31, 2023: 5

-< Procedures for deciding the remuneration of the directors and the members of the Audit & Supervisory Board
+< Procedures for deciding the remuneration of the directors and the members of the Audit & Supervisory Board >